Nasfame/hive/docs/setup.md

 8. **Ensure Security**: After importing your account, it's important to ensure the security of your MetaMask wallet.
    Make sure to keep your private key secure and never share it with anyone.

-> Import wallets for all the private keys
+> Import the private keys to Metamask

 ##